machuu/writing-app/README.md

 Creating a New Card will open a Card Window in Edit Mode, with a button to Save the Card.

 Edit Mode will take keyboard input away from the Text Editor.

+### Reader

+How would the Project look as an ebook?

+Combine Scenes and display in a scrollable block.

+This could be an overlay on the main page, or in a separate tab/window.

+### Site Navbar

+Navigation Bar for the entire Writing App site.
+Contains the following:

+- Project Selector
+- Current Project Name
+- Settings Button

+#### Project Selector

+A Project is a set of Scenes, and one or more Decks of Cards.

+Drop-Down list populated with Projects, with option to Create a new Project.
+Selecting a Project loads the associated Scenes and Cards into the current page.

+#### Settings

+Menu to change Editor Configuration and view/change User information

 ## Development